 Sabrina Russo: Q & A

-Sabrina Russo is the director of Prefix Institute of Contemporary Art.
-Prefix ICA commissioned Tatzu Nishi’s public art project Life’s Little Worries of Sir Adam Beck which is at Queen St. W. and University Ave.
-Sept.
+Russo is director of Prefix Institute of Contemporary Art which commissioned Tatzu Nishi’s public art project Life’s Little Worries of Sir Adam Beck running Sept.
 5-30.
 PIA is one of its funders.

 Why did Prefix decide to venture into public art?